cstimkong/forecast/README.md

 - The `curated_vul.csv` is the information of the vulnerabilitys in the curated datasets and the detection results.

+- The `vul_inthewild.csv` contains the vulnerabilities detected in the wild collected from npm.

 ### References

 - [ObjLupAnsys](https://github.com/song-li/objlupansys)